By Sydney Grenier

 This lesson highlights an aspect of my onboarding experience that really differed from what I expected.
 My prior professional experiences had trained me to expect a ‘chain of command’ approach to teamwork and collaboration, so I was surprised to discover a workplace with no sense of hierarchy.

-Before I started at Challenge Factory, I knew the company was B-Corp certified and had a small team.
+Before I started at Challenge Factory, I knew the company was a certified B Corp and had a small team.
 However, I still didn’t anticipate how willing this tightknit group of professionals would be to answer my numerous questions.
 I learn best by asking questions; it’s part of my identity and personality.
 The Challenge Factory team recognized and encouraged this.

 Interpersonal relationships during collaboration are especially important for new hires.
 When everyone is aware of their own strengths and the working styles of their colleagues, collaboration and productivity improve.
 This can lead to both engaging work and a greater sense of career ownership.